NCAS-CMS/cf-python/docs/source/installation.rst

 **Python versions**
 -------------------

-The cf package is only Python 3.7 or later.
+The cf package is only for Python 3.7 or later.

 Versions 2.x of cf work only for Python 2.7.